Spooky, Foggy, Bubbly Drinks

 How to Use Dry Ice Swizzle Sticks

 Using the dry ice swizzle sticks is much easier than putting dry ice straight into glasses.
-With them, you don't have to worry about someone accidentally touching the dry ice or swallowing it.
+With the sticks, you don't have to worry about someone accidentally touching the dry ice or swallowing it.

-- The dry ice sticks have an adjustable clip on the side so it will fit different sizes of cups and glasses and will stay in place.
+- The dry ice sticks have an adjustable clip on the side, so they will fit different sizes of cups and glasses and will stay in place.

-- Buy it a few hours before the party because dry ice won't keep overnight.
+- Purchase the dry ice a few hours before the party because it won't keep overnight.

 Dry Ice in Fruit Drinks